When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Best Budget Welding Helmet

-The viewing area of the lens is larger than the Lincoln, at 4.33 by 3.54 inches, and you do get solar cells, coupled with a 3V lithium-ion battery for extended life and continuous auto-shade adjustment.
+The viewing area is generous at 4.33 by 3.54 inches.
+Solar cells work in tandem with a 3V lithium-ion battery to ensure continuous auto-shade adjustment.

 Pros